algolia/php-dom-parser/README.md

 # What is this repo

-A simple tool to turn DOM to Algolia friendly records.
+A simple tool to turn DOM into Algolia friendly records.

-This has been built with Wordpress articles indexing in mind, but the tool is now abstracted enough to be re-used on other type of projects.
+It has been built with Wordpress articles indexing in mind, but the tool is now abstracted enough to be re-used on other type of projects.

 For now the parsed DOM will result in the minimum possible number of records, meaning that if a node